elephantscale/es-training-new/cybersecurity-iacs/slides/About-Cyber-IACS.md

 ## Pre-requisites and Expectations

-* Basic coding knowledge is assumed
+* Basic IT knowledge is assumed

-* Have a coding development environment
+* Have a computer and a browser

-  - We will set this up in class

   - Or on the cloud